 It gives me great pleasure to present the 2016 Annual Work Report of Neuroimmunology and Neuroinflammation.
-On January 10, 2017, as Managing Editor, I presented an overall review of the development of the Journal over the past year to all members of the editorial office.
-A summary of the key events of what has been a very busy year follows.
+On January 10, 2017, as Managing Editor, I presented an overall review of the development of the journal over the past year to all members of the editorial office.
+A summary of the key events of what has a very busy year read followed.

-In 2016, a total of 56 articles were published, including five articles on the topic “Autoimmune Neurological Diseases Associated with Autoantibodies Specific for Synaptic Antigens” organized by our Associate Editor, Dr. Raffaele Iorio.
-There are another two articles on the ongoing topic of the “Infectious Diseases of the Central Nervous System” organized by our Editor-in-Chief Professor Gang Zhao.
-(We plan to publish 10 articles in a special issue, while the remaining eight articles are in the process of being peer-reviewed or written.)
+In 2016, a total of 56 articles were published, including five articles on the special issue “Autoimmune Neurological Diseases Associated with Autoantibodies Specific for Synaptic Antigens” organized by our Associate Editor, Dr. Raffaele Iorio.
+There are another two articles on the ongoing special issue of the “Infectious Diseases of the Central Nervous System” organized by our Editor-in-Chief Professor Gang Zhao.
+(We plan to publish 10 articles in a special issue, and the remaining eight articles are in the process of being peer-reviewed or written.)